ELSady/Bootcamp-Final-Project-US-E-commerce-Sales-and-Profit-Forecasting/README.md

 * Cross-checking to see if the data had already been cleaned.

 ### Feature Engineering
-* Feature engineered sales and profit features as those 2 stil in object (string) type and transform them to numeric type.
+* Feature engineered `sales` and `profit` features as those 2 stil in object (string) type and had to transform them to numeric type.
-* Feature engineered date time to extract which day of the week, weektype, which month, and which quarter of the year the month fall into, to get better insight to the dataset.
+* Feature engineered `date time` to extract which day of the week, weektype, which month, and which quarter of the year the month fall into, to get better insight to the dataset.
 * Export the newly cleansed data to csv file.
-*

 ### Exploratory Data Analysis Highlight
-* Customer and Segment Distribution <br>

-The first plot shows the country with most the customers, here there are United States followed by Australia and the France.
-For united State, it is understood why many customer come from the country, becuse the Ecommerce where the dataset is from is US based ecommerce.
-So then, it is natural the majority comes from the United States.
-While the second plot shows the customer segmentation, it is dominantly consumer who bought from the ecommerce followed by corporate and then home office in third.

-* Product Distribution <br>

-It is clear as a day, the products bought the most by the customers falls in to the fashion category.
-THe demand for those product are relatively high compared to others.

 * Total Profit Product <br>

 The left plot shows the top 20 products which are bought by the customers the most, / making much higher profit, where T-shirt, wacth, Running shoes, Jeans and Formal Shoes are amongst of the top 5.
 It is also understood that products which makes the most profit also fall into Fashion category as represented by the right plot.
 It is alligned with the previous plot.